Entongsu/work/work_log.md

  [0.72801132 0.72801132 0.72801132]]

-1)I have change the second point into a very different location and other points change into the same location.
+ I have change the second point into a very different location and other points change into the same location.

 And the video has showed the changed of the points.

 If I set the stiffness of stiffness into different value, the shape of the square becomes bigger, but if I set the stiffness as 1, the shape of the square unchanged.

-if the stiness is 0.01,
+1)if the stiness is 0.01,
 The locations of final points.

 [video](https://github.com/Entongsu/work/blob/master/shape_matching%20demo/shape_matching_0.01.mp4)